retest/recheck-web/README.md

 ### How can I access the report files on my CI/CD server?

 If you cannot easily the reports on your CI/CD server, test reports can be easily uploaded to [***rehub***](https://retest.de/rehub/).
-To upload reports you will need a [retest account](https://sso.prod.cloud.retest.org/auth/realms/customer/account).
+To upload reports, you will need a [retest account](https://sso.prod.cloud.retest.org/auth/realms/customer/account).

 The first step is to modify the `setUp()` method in our existing test case to enable the upload to ***rehub***.
 There are two ways to achieve this: